Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks

-To find an approximate correspondence between the general neuron model in \eqref{eqn:general_LIF_intro} and \eqref{eqn:lssm:generic}, we first map the nonlinear function in the separable non-linear SSM \eqref{eqn:non-lssm:constaint} to the matrices describing linear relation in \eqref{eqn:lssm:generic}.
+To find an approximate correspondence between the general neuron model in \eqref{eqn:general_LIF_intro} and the linear SSM in \eqref{eqn:lssm:generic}, we first map the nonlinear function in the separable non-linear SSM \eqref{eqn:non-lssm:constaint} to the matrices describing linear relation in \eqref{eqn:lssm:generic}.
 The mapping is intuitive,

 where the symbol $\partof$ indicates that the left-hand side linear term is best described as part of the dynamics of the right-hand side possibly nonlinear function.
 Next, we associate the general neuron matrices $\Hbfv,\Hbfs, \Hbff, \Hbfr$ in \eqref{eqn:general_LIF_intro}, to the linear matrices $\Abf, \Bbf, \Cbf, \Dbf$ in \eqref{eqn:lssm:generic}.
-Using the correspondence in \eqref{eqn:non-lssm-constraint_and_snn:correspondence} and \eqref{eqn:non-lssm-constraint_and_SSM:correspondence}, the following mapping arises as a candidate: $\Abf= ^T$, and $\Bbf= ^T$.
-However, we propose to make a deviation from this mapping and interpret the spike of the previous time step as external input to the neuron state.
-Hence, we use $\Abf=\Hbfv$, and $\Bbf= ^T$.
-To visualize this correspondance, we rewrite the general spiking neuron in \eqref{eqn:general_LIF_intro} as
+Using the correspondences in \eqref{eqn:non-lssm-constraint_and_snn:correspondence} and \eqref{eqn:non-lssm-constraint_and_SSM:correspondence}, the following mapping arises as a candidate: $\Abf=\Hbfv + \Hbfs \Gbf_{\Thetabf}$ and $\Bbf= $, where $\Gbf_{\Thetabf}\in \R^{1\times n}$ represents a linearization of the non-linear spiking function $g_{\Thetabf}(\cdot)$.
+However, we propose to make a deviation from this mapping and interpret the spike of the neuron itself as an external input to the neuron state.
+This deviation avoids the linearization of the non-linear spiking function.
+Hence, we use $\Abf=\Hbfv$, and $\Bbf= $.
+To visualize this correspondence, we rewrite the general spiking neuron in \eqref{eqn:general_LIF_intro} as